shinyay/agentic-inner-loop-workshop/docs/workshop/07_feedback.md

 Use the issue templates.

+To keep the loop repeatable, start from the **Actions** section of your evaluation report.
+If you used `docs/templates/eval-report.template.md`, your report already has:

+- `## 4.
+Actions`

+Under that header, write each action as a bullet point.
+Keep actions small (0.5–2 hours).
+Example:

+- Fix label normalization edge-cases (dedupe case-insensitively)
+- Add a regression test for stdout JSON-only on `triage`

 For each new issue:
 - include a DoD
 - include how to validate (AI Toolkit version compare OR unit tests)